-If a party or witness declines to be cross-examined during the hearing, the hearing officers will not consider any statements made by that party or witness during the investigation or hearing when determining whether the respondent is responsible for the alleged conduct.
-However, the hearing officers will also not draw conclusions regarding responsibility based solely on a party's or witness's absence from the hearing or decision to decline to answer questions from the hearing officers or during cross examination.
+If a party or witness declines to be cross-examined during the hearing or is otherwise not available for cross-examination, the hearing officers may still consider any statements made by that party or witness during the investigation or hearing when determining whether the respondent is responsible for the alleged conduct.

+The hearing officers will also not draw conclusions regarding responsibility based solely on a party's or witness's absence from the hearing or decision to decline to answer questions from the hearing officers or during cross-examination.